-- HTML is one of the easiest and simplest languages to learn.
+- HTML is one of the easiest languages to learn.
 It’s accessible for absolute beginners because of how straightforward it is compared to other languages.

 - HTML is lightweight and loads very fast on most browsers.
 This allows you to make sure even the most impatient of people will get to see your website.

 - HTML is the free and default choice.
 You don’t need to download or purchase extra software to make it run.